Virgin Media One: Health of Brian Lenihan

 On Saturday, 26 December 2009, TV3 News announced that it had been informed that the then Minister for Finance Brian Lenihan was suffering from a serious illness.
 The announcement was made according to TV3 as it was for the public good, but many people were outraged at the way it was announced on TV3.

 Senior government sources spoke of "outrage" across the political spectrum at the insensitive content and tone of a news bulletin broadcast, which the station had earlier flagged as a "news story of national importance".
 However, the station's decision was defended by The Irish Times and the political magazine The Phoenix.
 The BAI ruled in favour of TV3 in relation to this announcement, rejecting all 14 complaints made against TV3 to the regulator.

 TV3 at the time also stated that the bulletin was a normal bulletin that would normally run at 5:30.
-However TV3 are not known to have produced a news bulletin on St. Stephens' Day (a bank holiday in Ireland) and since 2006 had reduced weekend bulletins to five minutes.
+However TV3 are not known to have produced a news bulletin on St. Stephen's Day (a bank holiday in Ireland) and since 2006 had reduced weekend bulletins to five minutes.